learnuidev/footy-analytics/README.md

-# Course: Interactive Applied Football Analytics

-Hello and welcome to Introduction to Applied Analytics using Clojure and Datomic.
+<h1 id="top" align="center"> Interactive Applied Football Analytics using Clojure and Datomic </h1>

-Learn: math, football analytics, critical thinking, programming and much much more
+<h3 align="center"> A fully project based course that will educate you in topics such as math, football analytics, critical thinking, programming, immutable database, PLOP and much much more.
+Created by <a href="https://twitter.com/vishalgautamm">Vishal Gautam</a></h3>

 We are going to choose Clojure